 Calculating child support payments can become a difficult part of the divorce process, as so many factors come into play.
 However, it is important to know that the goal of child support is to maintain the best interests of the child, regardless of the separation.

 Kalinoski Law Offices P.C. has gathered the most frequently asked questions when it comes to Pennsylvania child support.

 Can child support be paid directly to the child?

 Typically, child support payments are from one parent to another to help financially support the child.
-In most cases, except under extreme circumstances, a child cannot be paid support directly as a minor.
+In most cases, except under extreme circumstances, child support cannot be paid directly to the child as a minor.

 When do payments stop?

-Child support payments end when the child is 18 years of age or has graduated from high school, whichever occurs last.
+Child support payments end when the child is 18 years of age or has graduated from high school, whichever occurs last, with special needs exceptions.
 At that point, you no longer have a legal obligation to pay child support payments in Pennsylvania.

 However, if in your child support agreement you and your ex have determined that you will help financially support the child during his or her college years, the court may enforce that if it has been documented.